grace-notes/website/contents/topics/angels.md

 brought him a message from the Lord, but there was no worship of the angel.
 Instead, Paul’s faith was in the God he served.

-23 For this very night an angel of the God to whom I belong and whom I serve stood before me, 24 saying, ‘Do not be afraid, Paul; you must stand before Caesar; and behold, God has granted you all those who are sailing with you.’
-25 "Therefore, keep up your courage, men, for I believe God, that it will turn out exactly as I have been told.
+> 23 For this very night an angel of the God to whom I belong and whom I
+> serve stood before me, 24 saying, ‘Do not be afraid, Paul; you must
+> stand before Caesar; and behold, God has granted you all those who are
+> sailing with you.’
+25 "Therefore, keep up your courage, men, for I
+> believe God, that it will turn out exactly as I have been told.

 Though writing about their invisibility to mankind, Chafer has an interesting comment:

-One reason angels are rendered invisible to human sight may be that , if they were seen, they would be worhiped.
-Man, who is so prone to idolatry as to worship the works of his own hands, would hardly be able to resist the worship of angels were they before his eyes.[^38]
+> One reason angels are rendered invisible to human sight may be that,
+> if they were seen, they would be worshiped.
+Man, who is so prone to
+> idolatry as to worship the works of his own hands, would hardly be
+> able to resist the worship of angels were they before his eyes.[^38]

 The church at Colossae had been invaded by false teachers who were teaching a false humility and the worship of angels as a part of the